vmware-labs/webassembly-language-runtimes/python/examples/bindings/se2-bindings/README.md

 ## The output

-For easier understanding we added simple logs in all straight-path functions in all the layers.
+For easier understanding, we added simple logs in all straight-path functions in all the layers.

  - all *se2-mock-runtime* logs start at the beginning of the line and the filename is dark orange
  - all *wasm-wrapper-c* logs are indented by one tab and the filename is green